microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/01-intro.md

 <!-- markdownlint-disable MD041 -->

 This tutorial teaches you how to build a PowerShell script that uses the Microsoft Graph API to access data on behalf of a user.

+> [!NOTE]
+> To learn how to use Microsoft Graph to access data using app-only authentication, see this [app-only authentication tutorial](/graph/tutorials/powershell-app-only).

 In this tutorial, you will:

 - [Get the signed-in user](/graph/api/user-get)
 - [List the user's inbox messages](/graph/api/user-list-messages)